tagpro/zd-search-cli/README.md

 ## Setup requirements

 Go 1.16 was the development setup for this application.

-You can install golang by following the steps [here](https://golang.org/doc/install)
+The easiest way to install go is using the official docs.
+Install golang by following the steps [here](https://golang.org/doc/install)

-If you are on mac, you can run `brew install go` to install latest version of golang
+If you are on mac, you can run `brew install go` to install the latest version of golang.

+If you are on Ubuntu, you can follow the steps here - https://github.com/golang/go/wiki/Ubuntu

 ## Running the application locally